 The Criminal Injuries Compensation Panel

-Vacancy for: Chairman & 1 Panel Member
+Vacancy for: Chair & 1 Panel Member

 Term of office: 5 years

 The Criminal Injuries Compensation Scheme

 In 1969 Tynwald introduced a scheme under which the victims of crimes of violence in the Isle of Man could be paid compensation by the Manx Government.
 The compensation for an injury is an expression of the public’s sympathy with the innocent victim.
 The scheme was revised by Tynwald in 1983 and again in 2005.